Skip to content

 BaseConfig Settings

-In addition to defining the object's behaviour by inserting key-value arguments, it is possible to change class behaviour using Config class.
-This configuration method is similar to pydantic Config class.
+In addition to defining the object's behaviour by inserting key-value arguments, it is possible to change class behaviour using the model_config dictionary with ConfidentConfigDict.
+This configuration method is similar to pydantic's model_config.

 from confident import BaseConfig